dmayboroda/unreal-git-hook/README.md

 Now, git commits and merges get a fresh twist!
 When you commit, you can hear your favorite exclamations like “Godlike” and “Unstoppable,” and when you merge, you might hear “Impressive.”
 There are a total of 15 sounds in the library, triggered by different commit counts in a specific project.
 This repository was created to spice up your daily coding routine and evoke nostalgia for those carefree times spent playing Quake 3 Arena or Unreal Tournament.
 Now our arena is the IDE!

 Essentially, unreal-git-hook is a set of custom Git hooks you can set up for your project.
 Currently, there are two hooks: post-commit and post-merge.
-That means whenever you run git commit ... in the console for a specific project, you’ll hear one of the classic exclamations from your favorite games.
+That means whenever you run 'git commit ...' or 'git merge' in the console for a specific project, you’ll hear one of the classic exclamations from your favorite games.

 For post-commit, the sound depends on the number of commits: